HoGentTIN/linux-training-hogent/modules/apache/030_apache_theory.md

     The Apache error log may have more information. failed!

-Below you see the problem\... a missing / before on line 4.
+Below you see the problem... a missing / before on line 4.

     root@linux:~# cat /etc/apache2/sites-available/chessclub42
     <VirtualHost *:8000>